Notable People

 The Israeli-Palestinian conflict generates endless expert summary, ideological packaging, and emotional shorthand.
 Gil-Shuster's intervention was to shift the camera downward, from spokespersons and governments to pedestrians.
 He did not discover that ordinary people have opinions.
 He discovered that there was a public appetite to hear them with less editorial cushioning.

-The unedited quality is the real argument
+The unedited quality carries the argument

-PBS NewsHour's 2016 segment on the project spelled out the crucial feature: Gil-Shuster solicits questions online, takes them to the street, and posts the responses unedited.
+PBS NewsHour's 2016 segment on the project spelled out the key feature: Gil-Shuster solicits questions online, takes them to the street, and posts the responses unedited.
 That last part is the point around which the whole enterprise turns.

 People distrust editing because editing can look like argument by stealth.
 Gil-Shuster understood that if viewers believed he was shaving answers into a thesis, the project would collapse into yet another propaganda exercise.
 The claim of The Ask Project is therefore procedural before it is political.
 Watch the answers as they come.
 Judge the people speaking.
 Judge the question.
 Judge the atmosphere.
 But do not assume a narrator has already cleaned the scene for you.